-Histamine binds to receptors (docking stations) on certain cells, which trigger several responses such as dilation of the blood vessels, which causes fluid to leak into nearby tissue (runny nose, watery eyes for example) as well as inducing itchiness and smooth muscle contraction, which can lead to breathing difficulty due to bronchodilation.
+Histamine binds to receptors (docking stations) on specific cells, which trigger several responses such as dilation of the blood vessels, which causes fluid to leak into nearby tissue (runny nose, watery eyes for example) as well as inducing itchiness and smooth muscle contraction, which can lead to breathing difficulty due to bronchodilation.

 Antihistamines work by competing with histamine to bind to the receptors on the cells.
 Interestingly, allergies in humans more commonly produce sneezing, runny nose, and watery eyes whereas cats more commonly develop skin disorders such as itching and rashes.

 Antihistamines may be first generation or second generation.
 First-generation often cause drowsiness, whereas second-generation don’t.
 Second-generation are less likely to cause drowsiness, are longer acting but more expensive to purchase.

 Types of allergy

 - Insect – The most common type of allergies in cats are insect bites or stings, predominantly fleas.
 However, any biting or stinging insect has the potential to cause allergic reactions in cats.

 - Inhalant – The second most common type of allergy to affect cats.
 Responsible allergens include pollens, cat litter, smoke, dust mites, and moulds.

 - Food – The most common food allergies in cats are to beef, fish, chicken, eggs, and wheat.
 Storage mites are also a potential cause of food allergies in cats.